dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 - reincarnation is real
 - the best souls are those who choose to come back time after time
   - like a bodhisattva version of “hacksaw ridge”
+  - these old souls have ...

 - [Kshitigarbha](https://en.wikipedia.org/wiki/Kshitigarbha#Ksitigarbha_as_Lord_of_the_Six_Ways)
+  - jizu bodhisattva
 - transition into reincarnation

 ### on reincarnation